 1. Decide How You Want to Use the Green Glue

 This is a big decision when starting out with green glue because it can be used in multiple ways.
-You can use it to completely soundproof a roomOpens in a new tab., though it should be noted that while green glue is a sound dampener, it won’t entirely prevent sound from entering your room.
+You can use it to completely soundproof a room, though it should be noted that while green glue is a sound dampener, it won’t entirely prevent sound from entering your room.
 You can also use green glue with other soundproofing agents to make the space even more soundproof.

 If you choose to use green glue with other sound-dampening agents, you’ll need significantly less than if you use green glue alone to soundproof your space.
 The good news is that green glue is inexpensive, especially compared to many other soundproofing agents.